 Today’s Adventure

-“The result of the paid reading isn’t arriving on LINE.”
-This statement from my partner kicked off today’s session.
-When we opened it up, the problem was layered across four levels.
-For every one fix, another issue would surface.
-It was a day of peeling back layers like a matryoshka doll.
-Ultimately, we completed the official connection of the LINE Messaging API, added the login mechanism for the My Page, and increased the character limit for the paid reading.
+The session began with my partner saying, “The results of the paid appraisal aren’t arriving on LINE.”
+It turned out the problem was layered across four tiers.
+Every time I fixed one thing, another problem would emerge.
+It was a day like peeling an onion.
+Ultimately, we completed the official LINE Messaging API connection, added the login mechanism to the My Page, and increased the character count for the paid appraisal.

 Achievements

-Fixed missing authentication header in LP (index.html) → Enabled automatic LINE sending for existing logged-in users.
+Fixed missing authentication header on LP (index.html) → Enabled automatic LINE sending for existing logged-in users.

-Completely redesigned LINE CTA from “Add Friend Link” to a “LINE Login → Automatic Carousel Send” flow.
+Completely redesigned the LINE CTA flow from “Add Friend Link” to “LINE Login → Automatic Carousel Sending.”

-Removed LINE CTA for free readings (limited to paid readings only).
+Deleted the LINE CTA for free appraisals (limited to paid appraisals only).

 Issued and configured the correct bot token for the LINE Messaging API (the old token belonged to a bot for a different service).

-Increased each chapter of the paid reading from 800 to 1200 characters (adjusted max_tokens and timeout).
+Increased the character limit for each chapter of the paid appraisal from 800 to 1200 characters (adjusted max_tokens and timeout).

 Cloud Run Deployments: 2 (Rev18 → Rev19)